Telecommuting (also known as remote working, flex working, mobile working, and teleworking) is in the news these days.

 But the idea of working from home or other remote locations has always held some appeal for many workers.

 - eliminating a lengthy commute,

-- avoiding delays in getting to work due to weather-related concerns, and
+- avoiding delays in getting to work due to weather-related concerns,

 - isolating yourself from contagious illnesses that can be spread in the workplace.

 Certain types of jobs are more suited to telecommuting.

 Some jobs in information technology, customer service, finance, sales, marketing, and research lend themselves to remote work.